Four Key Data Management Steps for Effective ESG Reporting

 Step one: data integration

-An organization’s infrastructure must be able to integrate data from in diverse formats and disparate sources to have a comprehensive view of all ESG data.
+An organization’s infrastructure must be able to integrate data from diverse formats and disparate sources to have a comprehensive view of all ESG data.
 This will help them spot trends that would not have been visible otherwise and facilitate more efficient and timely reporting.

 This may seem like a relatively simple concept, but it is incredibly complex.
 Most large enterprises have a huge number of internal functions which conduct business on multiple operating platforms.
 These organizations have data residing in all parts of their infrastructure, and perhaps even across the third parties with which they do business.
 An example can be seen with the shipping industry, whereby packaged goods change hands multiple times throughout the supply chain, going from manufacturer to carrier, to port authority, to delivery driver and so on.